iechevarria/reading-notes/brick-by-brick-robertson-breen-2013.md

-# brick by brick: how lego rewrote the rules of innovation and conquered the global toy industry (2013)
+# brick by brick: how lego rewrote the rules of innovation and conquered the global toy industry by david c. robertson with bill breen (2013)

 the following are my personal notes on brick by brick. they are not a summary of the book. instead, they're a collection of facts/ideas that caught my eye or